abhijeet1312/TODO-LISTS/README.md

 * MongoDB Compass and Atlas: Tools used for managing and deploying the MongoDB database.

 This To-Do List application allows users to organize tasks by location, making it easy to keep track of different responsibilities.
-Users can create dedicated lists such as a Work List for professional tasks or a School List for academic duties.
+Users can create dedicated lists such as a Work List for professional tasks or a School List for academic duties.sssssssssssss

 **Key Features:**